Korrd/back-me-up-scotty/README.md

   - Is this meant for production?
       > NO WAY!
 Don't you dare!
 It's a newbie script meant to excercise & solidify
       > knowledge.
 As such, is full of flaws and NOT meant for a productive env
-  - Why are comments like this one indented?
-      > So you can collapse them and get them out of the way.

 ## Usage